victorgarciaesgi/regle/docs/src/core-concepts/index.md

 `useRegle` is the center piece of all your forms.
 The composable will take a state and rules as input and return everything you need as an ouput.

-Let's see how to use it
+Let's see how to use it with the simplest case example

 ``` vue twoslash
 <script setup lang='ts'>
 import {useRegle} from '@regle/core';